fabienhebert/redux-superagent-middleware/README.md

 # redux-superagent-middleware

+Redux middleware handling custom action in order to do XHR request with superagent (Tested with superagent@2.3.0)

 ## Usage

 You must create an instance of the middleware.
 It allows you to specific a configuration.
 Then append the instantiated middleware to redux's applyMiddleware :